Unity-Technologies/com.unity.cinemachine/Documentation/CinemachineOverview.md

 * __Dead zone__: The area of the frame that Cinemachine keeps the target in.

-* __Soft zone__: The region of the camera frame that Cinemachine allows the target to enter while tracking.
+* __Soft zone__: If the target enters this region of the frame, the camera will re-orient to put it back in the dead zone.
+It will do this slowly or quickly, according to the time specified in the Damping settings.

-* __Screen__: Positions the soft and dead zones in the camera’s view.
+* __Screen__: The screen position of the center of the dead zone.
+0.5 is the center of the screen.

 * __Damping__: Simulates the lag that a real camera operator introduces while operating a heavy physical camera.
 Damping specifies quickly or slowly the camera reacts when the target enters the __soft zone__ while the camera tracks the target.
 Use small numbers to simulate a more responsive camera, rapidly moving or aiming the camera to keep the target in the __dead zone__.
 Larger numbers simulate heavier cameras, The larger the value, the more Cinemachine allows the target to enter the soft zone.